The Buyer Know-How Guide

 - Cruise around, get lost in the areas you think you want to live in, talk to neighbors, ask questions to folks standing outside their homes who seem friendly and approachable.

 - Visit the local grocery store, drug store, strip mall or restaurants and spend a few minutes in the parking lot watching the clientele.
 These would be your neighbors.

 - If possible, drive by any homes you like before we schedule a showing.
 Often driving by a property that looks good online may reveal something that would be a “deal breaker” for you.
 Save you emotional energy for true possibilities.

 - Google the heck out of the place.
 Google Earth the street views and aerial maps.
 Any effective photographer can find ways to leave out things in photos that might pose issues for you nearby.
 Power lines, backing up to busy streets, or unsightly commercial parking lots or buildings in your backyard may not be your idea of fun.

 - Is there a Homeowners Association (HOA)?
 You may have questions to ask them about any restrictions or amenities offered.

-- I will handle all appointment setting, confirmation of availability, and communication with the listing agent from the start.
-When you identify a home to view (or more than one), give me the next 3 windows of availability for you so that I can set a time that works for everyone.
+- Brian will handle all appointment setting, confirmation of availability, and communication with the listing agent from the start.
+When you identify a home to view (or more than one), give the next 3 windows of availability for you so that a time can be set that works for everyone.

 - New construction: Sales offices require registration by anyone walking through their model homes.
-Make sure to include my contact information on any forms completed.
-Please help me protect our relationship so that I can continue to represent you as the buyer of a new construction home.
+Make sure to include Brian's contact information on any forms completed.
+Please help me protect our relationship so that he can continue to represent you as the buyer of a new construction home.

-- I am your first contact for anything you are interested in.
-Unless you want solicitations from alternate agents, reach out to me first for information and assistance.
+- Brian is your first contact for anything you are interested in.
+Unless you want solicitations from alternate agents, reach out to him first for information and assistance.